Filter by attributes

 Butterfly Milkweed (Asclepias tuberosa)

-One of the most popular milkweeds, due to its unique color and short stature, but not the monarch's favorite.
+One of the most popular milkweeds, due to its unique color and short stature.
+A host plant for the monarch butterfly; though its not their favorite.
 Can be difficult to establish; don't over-water.

 $5.50